Launching an AI App Today: Reality Check

 Annual plans aren't just about discount but provide predictable revenue with locked-in MRR for 12 months.

-Lower churn reduces monthly churn risk by 12x, cash flow with upfront payment improves runway, and lower CAC payback recovers acquisition cost immediately.
+Lower churn reduces monthly risk by 12x, cash flow with upfront payment improves runway, and lower CAC payback recovers acquisition cost immediately.
 For you, an annual customer at 20% discount is worth more than 12 monthly customers due to reduced churn and payment failure.

 How to Nail the Distribution Strategy of Your AI App?